atlas-explore/model_template/README.md

 ## Quick start

+0. Why do we ask you to go through this process?
+Much of this process is about assembling metadata to make align you model with FAIR principles.
+See Metadata Section in Resources.md
 1. Fork and Rename
    * See the __naming convention__ in RESOURCES.md
 3. Fill in the `README.md` in the `model_description`